 Saint Henry School has been blessed by the educational leadership and presence of the Dominican Sisters.
 The sisters have served as principals and teachers since our foundation in 1957.
-Sister Maria Christi, our principal, and three sisters currently serve our community.
+Sister Mary Elizabeth, our principal, and three sisters currently serve our community.

 From the website for the Dominican Sisters of St. Cecilia Congregation:

 “While every school in which our sisters teach has its own distinctive history and culture, the presence of Dominican religious brings a consistent and unique element to each of our schools.
 Four particular features mark education in the Dominican tradition:

 United in Mission: Community